solidshadw/IT429/Step-1-Create-Templates.md

+# Create Templates

 We will need some templates on Proxmox.
 We will use the cloud images and then create templates from them.

-> [!NOTE]
+> [!IMPORTANT]
-> Any username, password, ssh keys, and IPs that you set in the cloud init, will be used for future templates.
+> - Any username, password, ssh keys, and IPs that you set in the cloud init, will be used for future templates.
-> You will have to clean up your template if you decide to spin up the vm and add some tools
+> - You will have to clean up your template if you decide to spin up the vm and add some tools, please refer to the clean up step.
-> Please follow step by step and READ carefully
+> - Please follow step by step and READ carefully.

 ## Setup Terraform User